Estimation and Inference in Factor Copula Models with Exogenous Covariates: SMM-based Estimation

-which collect bivariate dependence measures like, for example, Spearman's rank correlation, quantile dependence, and Kendall's-tau; see, e.g., \citet[p.
+which collect bivariate dependence measures like, for example, Spearman's \(\rho\) , Blomqvist's \(\beta\), Gini's \(\gamma\), or the measures of quantile dependence used by \citet[p.
 691]{ohpa13}.
-Formally, these statistics shall be expressed with the help of a suitable collection of bivariate functions \(\{\varphi_k: [0,1]^2 \mapsto \mathbb{R}, 1\leq k \leq \ell\}\) as follows
+Formally, these statistics can be expressed with the help of a suitable collection of bivariate functions \(\{\varphi_k: [0,1]^2 \mapsto \mathbb{R}, 1\leq k \leq \ell\}\) as follows